joeraven0/DL/README.md

 # DL_QuickCommands

-Send commands to Datalogic HHR, these are just useful reminders.
+Some scripts and commands examples for Datalogic HHR, these are just useful reminders.